leoydl29/ps_2_ex2_smoking_is_bad/README.md

 ## Pre-commit

-This repository uses pre-commit to run some checks before each commit. !You have to first create the .pre-commit-config.yaml!
+This repository uses pre-commit to run some checks before each commit.
+You have to first create the .pre-commit-config.yaml!

 To install pre-commit, run: